본문 바로가기

 Han Sung Sook Responds to President Lee's Criticism of "Low Technology Theft Fines": "Will Raise Above 2 Billion Won" Hansung Sook, Minister of the Ministry of SMEs and Startups, is speaking at the '2026 Work Report Press Briefing' held at the Ministry of SMEs and Startups building in Sejong City.
 Ministry of SMEs and Startups

-Minister Han said, "I agree with the awareness that there is an imbalance of power between SMEs and large companies," and added, "I have been asked to develop and report ideas on how to resolve this issue, and I believe we need to take active steps based on that."
-Park Yongsoon, Director General for SME Policy at the Ministry of SMEs and Startups, explained, "Currently, we are discussing with the Fair Trade Commission ways for SMEs supplying goods to negotiate with large companies at the association level, and earlier this year, Assemblyman Kim Woni of the Democratic Party of Korea proposed a bill granting associations the right to request negotiations.
+Minister Han responded, "I share the awareness of the issue that small and medium-sized enterprises and large corporations are not able to achieve a balance of power," and added, "I have been asked to come up with ideas on how to solve this problem and report back, and based on that, I believe we should move forward proactively."
+Park Yongsoon, Director General for SME Policy at the Ministry of SMEs and Startups, explained, "Currently, we are discussing with the Fair Trade Commission ways for small and medium-sized suppliers to negotiate with large corporations at the association level, and earlier this year, Assemblyman Kim Won-yi of the Democratic Party of Korea sponsored a bill granting associations the right to request negotiations.
 The details are still under discussion."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.